Article

 • services provided on the basis of reverse solicitation (when the service is provided “at the own exclusive initiative” of the customer).

-Services that are ancillary to certain MiFID services and activities are also excluded.
+Services which are ancillary to certain MiFID services and activities are also excluded.
 The scope of this carve-out is subject to debate, but beyond the scope of this note.

-Although the prohibition does not come into effect until January 11, 2027, it will apply to contracts entered into or modified from July 11, 2026 (earlier contracts will be “grandfathered”), and so non-EEA banks’ sales practices will change in July.
+Although the prohibition does not come into effect until January 11, 2027, it also applies to contracts entered into or modified from July 11, 2026 (earlier contracts will be 'grandfathered') and so non-EEA banks’ sales practices will change in July.

 The end of cross-border banking relationships?

-In practice, the costs associated with establishing and maintaining a network of branches and/or the legal and practical difficulties of moving business lines into EEA subsidiaries mean that such options are not in fact commercially viable for many banking groups.
-This means that non-EEA banks may be able to provide core banking services in the EEA only in situations in which reverse solicitation (or another exemption) is available.
+In practice, the costs associated with establishing and maintaining a network of branches and/or the legal and practical difficulties of moving business lines into EEA subsidiaries, mean that such options are not in fact commercially viable for many banking groups.
+This means that many non-EEA banks may only be able to provide some or all of the core banking services they currently offer in the EEA where reverse solicitation is available.

 What does this mean for an EEA customer looking to access core banking services from non-EEA banks?

-To help reduce this administrative burden, we set out in the appendix to this briefing a simple, short-form example of a letter that could be used to solicit services from a non-EEA bank.
+This means initiating requests for cross-border banking services from non-EEA banks.
+To help manage this administrative burden, we set out in the appendix to this briefing a simple, short-form example of a letter that could be used to solicit services from one or more non-EEA banks.

 Keep calm, write in and carry on

-EEA borrowers and depositors should be aware that CRD VI is subject to national transposition and supervision, and the scope of the exemptions, including reverse solicitation, may be impacted by future guidance or legislative change.
+CRD VI is subject to national transposition and supervision and the scope of the exemptions, including reverse solicitation may be affected by future guidance or legislative change.

 Non-EEA banks are currently preparing for implementation of the new requirements in the face of considerable uncertainty.

 While in many cases, a non-EEA bank’s compliance policies and procedures will be satisfied by an unsolicited approach from an EEA borrower or depositor, the surrounding facts of a particular relationship may impact this.
-It therefore remains to be seen what the impact of this new restriction will be on the depth, liquidity and costs of borrowing in the EEA, and on productive finance and the competitiveness of the EEA’s banking markets.
+It remains to be seen what the impact of this new restriction will be on the depth, liquidity and costs of borrowing in the EEA and its impacts on productive finance and the competitiveness of the EEA’s banking markets.